 |Fast 22kW||Fast 7kW||Slow 3kW|

 Use Zap-Map’s Home Charging Calculator to estimate charging times for a VW Golf GTE.
-The level of battery charge, connector speed, and on-board charger options for any new or used EV available to buy in the UK can be tailored to your requirements for more accurate results.
+The level of battery charge, connector speed, and on-board charger options can be tailored to your requirements for more accurate results.

 How much does it cost to charge a VW Golf GTE?